cypress-io/cypress/cypress/v1.0/documentation/1-Commands/2-blur.md

 ## cy.blur() timed out because your browser did not receive any blur events.
 This is a known bug in Chrome when it is not the currently focused window.

-If you see this error, you may want to ensure that the main Chrome window is currently focused.
-This means not being focused in debugger or any other window.
+If you see this error, you may want to ensure that the main browser window is currently focused.
+This means not being focused in debugger or any other window when the command is executed.

 ## cy.blur() can only be called on the focused element.
 Currently the focused element is a: 'el'